 1.2 Operating conditions

-1) Any release resulting from a planned and controlled deviation from routine operational practice that is expected to occur once or several times during the operating lifetime of a nuclear facility or licensed activity is not typically considered to represent a loss of control event.
-However, these should be evaluated on a case- by-case basis (see Clause 6.5).
+Note: Any release resulting from a deviation from routine operational practice that is expected to occur once or several times during the operating lifetime of a nuclear facility or licensed activity (i.e., reasonably foreseeable upset events such as minor leaks and spills) should be assessed to determine whether it is considered part of normal operation.

 1.3 Contaminants, physical stressors, and final discharge points

-This Standard is to be applied to develop ALs at the final discharge point for those contaminants or physical stressors monitored in an effluent monitoring program.
+This Standard is to be applied to develop ALs at the final discharge point for those contaminants or physical stressors monitored in an effluent and emissions monitoring program.

-1) The effluent monitoring program is typically developed though CSA N288.5.
+Note: The effluent and emissions monitoring program is typically developed though CSA N288.5.
 Contaminants of potential concern (COPCs) may include nuclear or hazardous substances or physical stressors.

 The physical parameter temperature is outside the scope of this Standard.

 1.4 Interpretation of data

 This Standard provides guidance on the interpretation of data that is relevant to the development of ALs.